LxttleSplat42U/holo3d/README.md

 This application is used to control the Holo3D fan system.

-To download the standalone Android application, install the "app-release.apk" file in the "Android_APK" folder.
+To download the standalone Android application, install the `app-release.apk` file in the `Android_APK` folder.

-If the fan system is unavailable or cannot be connected to, you can install the Demo application's "app-release.apk" from the "Android_APK" folder in the Demo branch: https://github.com/LxttleSplat42U/holo3d/tree/Demo-mode This Demo application lets you explore the UI without connecting to the actual fan system.
+If the fan system is unavailable or cannot be connected to, you can install the Demo application's `app-release.apk` from the `Android_APK` folder in the Demo branch: https://github.com/LxttleSplat42U/holo3d/tree/Demo-mode This Demo application lets you explore the UI without connecting to the actual fan system.